 This species is known only from central Mexico, in the extreme east of Mexico State, in southern Federal District, and in Morelos, at around 3,000 m asl (Ramírez-Bautista et al. 2009).
 It occurs in one threat-defined location, and its extent of occurrence (EOO) and area of occupancy (AOO) is 627 km2.

 Habitat and Ecology

-It lives in pine, pine-oak and fir forests, and does not tolerate serious habitat disturbance.
-It is terrestrial and is found under the bark of logs and stumps; it does not tolerate serious habitat disturbance.
-It breeds by direct development and is not dependent upon water, with the eggs hatching in the spring (Ramírez-Bautista et al. 2009).
+This species lives in pine, pine-oak and fir forests, and does not tolerate serious habitat disturbance.
+It is terrestrial and is found under the bark of logs and stumps, and under rocks.
+It reproduces in the autumn and breeds by direct development so is not dependent upon water, with the eggs hatching in the spring (Ramírez-Bautista et al. 2009).

-The major threat is habitat loss, due to the heavy transformation (for agricultural land including the use of slash and burn techniques, and urbanisation) and logging of forested areas along the transvolcanic belt of Mexico.
+The major threat is habitat loss due to the heavy transformation (for agricultural land including the use of slash and burn techniques, and urbanisation) and logging of forested areas along the transvolcanic belt of Mexico.

 Red List Status